Cuisinart 12-Piece Color Pro Collection Knife Block Set for $10 after rebate

 Save on men's, women's, and kids' shoes, apparel, and more.
 Shop Now at JCPenney

-That is the lowest price we could find by $12.
+That's up to $173 off list and the lowest price we could find.
 Buy Now at JCPenney

 Prep for the upcoming winter and save up to 80% off a variety of puffer coat styles for adults' and kids.
 Shop Now at JCPenney

-Note: Update: It's now available for in-store pickup only.
-Buy Now at JCPenney